Holy Week & Greek Easter Traditions

 On Easter Sunday, family and friends gather for a big Easter meal, which typically includes roasted lamb, loads of different salads, and mezedakia.
 On Easter Sunday, there is a scent of spring and delicious food across the entire country!

-Wishing everyone a Happy and Healthy Easter!
+Wishing everyone a Happy Easter!